abishek570/MONAI-AI/README.md

 ## Overview

-VitaVision AI is an advanced AI-powered medical diagnosis system designed to predict diseases and sege=ment the diseased are using a multitasking model architectures.
+VitaVision AI is an advanced AI-powered medical diagnosis system designed to predict diseases and segment the diseased area using multitasking model architectures.
 The system is fine-tuned on a comprehensive datasets encompassing diseases which will classify the disease and then segment the disease to serve the disease severity and metadata.
 It will generate a detailed report on the diagnosis of the disease by providing description, symptoms and prescriptions.

 ## Models